 LHA 6 design modifications optimize aviation operations and support activities.
 Removal of the well deck provides for an extended hangar deck with two wider high bay areas, each fitted with an overhead crane for aircraft maintenance.
 Other enhancements include a reconfigurable command and control complex, a hospital facility, additional aviation fuel capacity, and numerous aviation support spaces.
 These changes equip the ship to be an integral part of joint, interagency and multinational maritime forces.
 It will be configured to support landing force elements as well as various naval amphibious command and control and support organizations.

-LHA 6, the first ship of the LHA(R) program, would be able to operate and support a detachment of 20+ F-35 Joint Strike Fighters.
+LHA 6, the first ship of the LHA(R) program, is able to operate and support a detachment of 20+ F-35 Joint Strike Fighters.
 LHA 6 featurs several aviation capabilities enhanced beyond previous amphibious assault ships.
 These include an enlarged hangar deck, realignment and expansion of the aviation maintenance facilities, a significant increase in available stowage for parts and support equipment, and increased aviation fuel capacity.
-LHA 6 would be multi-functional and versatile, modifying existing Command, Control, Communications, Computers and Intelligence (C4I) spaces to allow for flexible mission dependent reconfiguration.
-LHA 6 would also have increased cargo magazine capacity, better survivability, and greater service life margins.
-LHA 6 would use the same gas turbine propulsion plant, zonal electrical distribution and electric auxiliary systems being designed and built for LHD 8, the final of the Wasp class amphibious assault ships.
+LHA 6 is multi-functional and versatile, modifying existing Command, Control, Communications, Computers and Intelligence (C4I) spaces to allow for flexible mission dependent reconfiguration.
+LHA 6 has increased cargo magazine capacity, better survivability, and greater service life margins.
+LHA 6 uses the same gas turbine propulsion plant, zonal electrical distribution and electric auxiliary systems designed and built for LHD 8, the final of the Wasp class amphibious assault ships.